Location: Southern Utah & Northern Arizona

 Instructors: Joseph Rossbach

-Highlights: Sweeping desert vistas featuring massive canyons, hoodoos, and twisted, otherworldly stone formations, high odds for dramatic thunderstorm light, colorful reflected light in sandstone slot canyons, and an included night of camping at White Pocket, with the option of staying a second night for an additonal fee.
+Highlights: Sweeping desert vistas featuring massive canyons, hoodoos, and twisted, otherworldly stone formations, high odds for dramatic thunderstorm light, colorful reflected light in sandstone slot canyons will be out muse as we chase the light and weather across the desert camping in remote locations each night for desert scenery seldom visited.

 What you'll learn: The instructors will teach a variety of techniques—both in the field, and during our informal classroom sessions—that will allow you to advance both your technical skills and artistic vision.
 We focus on a number of professional field techniques to help you create dramatic and powerful nature images, including:

 • Working with dramatic light, including sunrise and sunset

 • The fundamentals of powerful and effective composition